Letter to Our Shareholders

 Sources and Uses of Cash

-We generated $553 million of cash from operations during 2016, including a $25 million after-tax benefit from a litigation settlement.
-In each year for over 25 years, operations have produced significantly more cash than needed to fund capital expenditures and dividends.
-Major uses of cash in 2016 included $124 million for capital projects, $177 million for dividend payments, $30 million for acquisitions, $35 million for the remaining minority interest in a joint venture, and $193 million (net) to repurchase our stock.
+We generated $444 million of cash from operations during 2017.
+Each year, for over 25 years, our operations have produced significantly more cash than needed to fund capital expenditures and dividends.
+Major uses of cash in 2017 were consistent with our strategic priorities: they included $159 million for capital expenditures, $186 million for dividend payments, $39 million for acquisitions, and $155 million (net) to repurchase our stock.

 President and CEO